diffiii/home-split/README.md

 ### API Endpoints

 The list of available API endpoints can be found at `http://localhost:8000/api/docs/` once the backend server is running.
 This includes endpoints for user authentication, expense tracking, task management, and more.

+## Licence

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.